Computer Systems Analysis

-Data from the U.S. Department of Education shows that computer systems analysis students who graduated in 2015-2017 with a master’s degree made a median starting salary of $75,950 per year.
-During this timeframe, most salaries fell between $71,325 (25th percentile) and $79,500 (75th percentile).
+According to 2019-2020 data from the U.S. Department of Education, students who graduated with a master’s degree in computer systems have a median salary of $77,652 during the early years of their career.
+During this timeframe, most salaries fell between $73,721 (25th percentile) and $83,733 (75th percentile).

 Salaries According to BLS

-Average salaries range from $68,050 to $96,200 (25th to 75th percentile) for careers related to computer systems.
+Computer Systems majors often go into careers where salaries can range from $68,050 to $96,200 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.